alkem-io/website/content/en/about-governance/1-about-foundation.md

 ---
 Alkemio Foundation (Stichting Alkemio in Dutch) provides additional information regarding the governance of Alkemio Foundation.

-The board members are the stewards of Alkemio Foundation to achieve the vision.
+The board members of Alkemio Foundation are the stewards of Alkemio Holding.
 They are supported by a Board of Advisors.

 For additional information on the structure of Alkemio, including steward-ownership, please visit the **[Structure](./structure)** page.